Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lessons23.md

 ### Encoding
 - We also learnt that we can use the encoding functionality of the EVM to encode basically anything.
 Basic encoding is accomplished with `abi.encode`, but we've a few options available to us.
+- `abi.encode` will result in a padded return value, however the EVM offers a way to save space/gas by packing our encodings through `abi.encodePacked`.